Jawbone/JBChartView/README.md

 		return ...; // number of points in chart
 	}

-Secondly, you nee to inform the delegate the y-position of each point (automatically normalized across the entire chart):
+Secondly, you need to inform the delegate the y-position of each point (automatically normalized across the entire chart):

 	- (NSInteger)lineChartView:(JBLineChartView *)lineChartView heightForIndex:(NSInteger)index
     {